Cariuma Shoes Review

 As their tagline “Born in Rio.
 Raised worldwide” suggests, the company is based out of Rio de Janeiro, Brazil.
-The Portuguese word “cariuma”, of which the brand’s name is derived, simply means pine needle.
+The Portuguese word “cariuma,” of which the brand’s name is derived, simply means pine needle.
 This all goes in tandem with the company’s knack for wearing its heart on its sleeve; not just its cultural heart but its values, too.

-- Ethically-made sneakers for women and men
+- Great range of stylish sneakers for women and men

 - Low-cost and practical for most day-to-day activities